dylanaraps/pure-bash-bible/README.md

 15 55
 ```

-## Get the terminal size in pixels.
+## Get the terminal size in pixels

 **CAVEAT**: This does not work in some terminal emulators.